ealush/vest/website/docs/writing_tests/the_test_function.md

 # The Test Function

-The `test` function represents a single case in your validation suite.
+The `test` function is the main function in Vest that holds your validation logic.
 It accepts the following arguments:

 | Name       | Type       | Optional | Description                                                           |
 | ---------- | ---------- | -------- | --------------------------------------------------------------------- |